Blog Home / Compliance / GDPR Data Subject Rights – Secure Your Privacy

 Impact on Businesses and Organisations

-The GDPR data subject rights have reshaped the way businesses and organisations handle personal data.
-These rights have led to a greater emphasis on transparency, accountability, and security in data processing activities.
+The GDPR data subject rights (DSRs) have fundamentally reshaped the way businesses and organizations handle personal data, leading to a much greater emphasis on transparency, accountability, and security in all data processing activities.

-- Firstly, under GDPR, businesses must ensure that they inform individuals about their data subject rights in a clear and accessible manner.
-This often requires the creation of detailed privacy policies and informative notices about data collection and processing.
+• Under GDPR, businesses must ensure that they inform individuals about their data subject rights in a clear and accessible manner.
+This shifts the burden onto the organization, often requiring the creation of detailed privacy policies and informative notices about data collection and processing that are written in simple, understandable language.

-- Secondly, organisations must implement systems and processes to handle requests from individuals exercising their data subject rights.
-This includes requests for access to data, rectification of inaccuracies, erasure of data, and objections to processing.
+• Organizations must implement robust systems and processes to handle requests from individuals exercising their DSRs.
+This requires efficient internal workflow management to process requests for: access to data (DSAR), rectification of inaccuracies, erasure of data (Right to be Forgotten), objections to processing

-- Lastly, the GDPR mandates stringent security measures to protect personal data, including encryption, pseudonymisation, and regular security assessments.
-In the event of a data breach, organisations are required to notify the relevant authorities and, in some cases, the individuals affected.
+• The GDPR mandates stringent security measures to protect personal data, including encryption, pseudonymisation, and regular security assessments.
+In the event of a data breach, organizations are required to notify the relevant supervisory authorities (within 72 hours) and, in high-risk cases, the individuals affected.

 Non-compliance with GDPR can result in hefty fines and reputational damage.
 Therefore, businesses should consult a GDPR compliance checklist and consider investing in GDPR data protection training for their staff.